Wildertrek/test2/README.md

 2. we create a test repo
 3. we cloned it and that downloaded the repo using github desktop
 4. save the file
+5. committed our changes and then pushed to github.com
+6. checked github.com to ensure the changes were made